News

 In launching the event, the Hon.
 Penny Wensley AC said, “As the government finalises a new National Soil Strategy, and is also directing greater attention to the issue of soil carbon sequestration and to soil carbon policy, it is important that there be a good understanding of the science involved”.
 The soil paper featured in our newsletter, which draws upon TERN data, contributes strongly to the agenda of delivering the necessary science with findings that demonstrate the pivotal roles played by the physical and chemical properties of soil in controlling carbon and nitrogen stocks.

 On another topic, in the five years since the 2016 Roadmap, which led to funding until 2022-23 of the current mix of national research infrastructure projects and capabilities, much has changed in Australia.
 For a start, just think of national bushfires, floods, droughts, the ongoing COVID 19 pandemic and economic fluctuations.
 This year, Australia is once again on the threshold of preparing a five-year national research infrastructure roadmap with the consultation phase due to commence imminently.
-We expect to see a draft roadmap near the end of 2021, ready for government response and investment decisions to be made in 2022 about which research infrastructures will be funded for the 2023-2028 period.
+We expect to see a draft roadmap near the end of 2021, ready for government response and investment decisions to be made in 2022 about which environmental research infrastructures will be funded for the 2023-2028 period.

 The economic impacts of a pandemic and extreme environmental events etc. are already being discussed as the major drivers shaping the next round of investment in research infrastructure.
 We understand that the goal of the roadmap will be to ensure national benefits are obtained from Australia’s research and innovation system with commercialisation impact and jobs creation being maximised through strategic research infrastructure investment.